 These courses embrace a blended learning environment with dimensions of communication, art, and technology.
 One of the major ideas I try and impress on students is media literacy.
 Media literacy is a repertoire of competences that enable students to analyze, evaluate, and create messages in a wide variety of media forms.
 I feel that teaching students through de-construction, elements and principles of design, various techniques advertisers and filmmaker’s use, helps promote this literacy.
 I also sequence lessons in a way that students can become comfortable and knowledgeable about all aspects of film before creating a short film.
 Through constant feedback, critiques and following rubrics, students will have the opportunity to investigate themselves and the world they live in by creating true pieces of artwork while learning technology.
 I’ve always felt these classes could be viewed as art classes with digital tools.
-I truly feel, that art does have a it’s place in various technology fields, and as a teacher I need to promote creativity and “thinking outside the box,” while providing students with the necessary structure to create quality products.
+I truly feel, that art does have a it’s place in various technology fields, and as a teacher its my responsibility to embrace this creativity and “thinking outside the box,” while providing students with the necessary structure to create quality products.
 Many students that take these classes learn how to work collaboratively, and learn 21st century skills and techniques to communicate with others.

 During these courses, students are introduced the basics of video production utilizing a personal camcorder and video editing equipment.
 Students learn, basic equipment operation, video composition,Elements of design,basic lighting, audio production, visual storytelling and ethics associated with real world application.
 Students work in groups to create these video projects and utilize our post-production programs to edit and create content for the channel.